rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 long_query_time     = 2
 ```

-The minimum value for the `long_query_time` variable is 0 and the default value is `10` seconds.
+The minimum value for the `long_query_time` variable is 0, and the default value is `10` seconds.

-Restart the service for the changes to take effect.
+Restart the service so the changes take effect.

 Once the log file is full, you can analyze it with the `mariadb-dumpslow` command.